 In the Lower School, the School Counseling Office provides character education lessons on a monthly basis, individual and small group counseling and assistance in assessing students’ abilities and behaviors to ensure they receive proper care and education.
 The counselor also teaches twice a month, contributes to assemblies, organizes Red Ribbon Week, and runs USA Club.

-In the Middle and Upper School, the School Counseling Office provides both individual and small group counseling, teaches the MORE class to our 6th grade students, runs the USA Mentors Club and the Bringing Real Adolescent Voices Empowerment (BRAVE) Club, manages accommodations requests and proctoring, and is one of the coordinators of our International Student Program.
+In the Middle and Upper School, the School Counseling Office provides both individual and small group counseling, teaches the MORE class to our 6th grade students, runs the USA Mentors Club, Bringing Real Adolescent Voices Empowerment (BRAVE) Club, Friendship, Encouragement, Leadership, Loyalty, Owning Actions, Winning Attitude, and Self-Confidence (FELLOWS), manages accommodations requests and proctoring, and is one of the coordinators of our International Student Program.

 Meetings with a counselor provide a safe space to discuss any personal or school related issue and students and their families are welcome to schedule appointments or drop in at any time.
 However, school counseling is generally short term, and when students face more complex or long standing issues, parents will be offered referrals to seek additional support.